twilio/twilio-client.js/PREFLIGHT.md

   /**
    * The quality of the call, determined by the MOS (Mean Opinion Score) of the audio stream.
 Possible values include
-   * excellent - If the average mos is over 4.2
+   * PreflightTest.CallQuality.Excellent - If the average mos is over 4.2
-   * great - If the average mos is between 4.1 and 4.2 both inclusive
+   * PreflightTest.CallQuality.Great - If the average mos is between 4.1 and 4.2 both inclusive
-   * good - If the average mos is between 3.7 and 4.0 both inclusive
+   * PreflightTest.CallQuality.Good - If the average mos is between 3.7 and 4.0 both inclusive
-   * fair - If the average mos is between 3.1 and 3.6 both inclusive
+   * PreflightTest.CallQuality.Fair - If the average mos is between 3.1 and 3.6 both inclusive
-   * degraded - If the average mos is 3.0 or below
+   * PreflightTest.CallQuality.Degraded - If the average mos is 3.0 or below
    */
   "callQuality": "excellent",